 Yes, Google Maps is highly effective in Belgrade.
 It provides accurate public transport routes and schedules.
 You can also see estimated travel times.
 Many locals and tourists rely on it daily.
 Other apps like Moovit also offer excellent navigation.
 They help you find your way around Belgrade easily.

-From bustling buses to charming trams, the city awaits.
+From bustling buses to the iconic Krug Dvojke tram loop, the city awaits.
 Use these tips to navigate Belgrade like a true local.
 Plan your next adventure with confidence.
-Check out iTimaker for more travel guides and resources.
+Check out our full Belgrade itinerary for day-by-day inspiration, and read our top Belgrade attractions for first-timers to decide where public transport should take you first.

 Key Takeaways